gnarlyman/nodejs_splunkapp_example/README.md

-# SplunkTie - NodeJS integration with Splunk
+# SplunkTie: nodejs integration with Splunk

 An example of how to build a nodejs webserver with express.js and integrate with a Splunk instance.
 -------